 I was raised in the entrepreneurial shadow of my dad.
 Growing up, he managed a movie theater in my hometown of Greece (a suburb of Rochester, NY) – but, I’ll be honest in that I thought he owned it!
 I saw the love and the passion he held for that theater, and was practically raised within its walls.
 Both of my parent’s worked, and to keep expenses down, my sister and I would tag along with my father to work during school vacations.

-We spent hours in his tiny office coloring on the printer paper that came in one big ream folded accordion style upon itself, with those perforated edges with holes down each side.
+We spent hours in his tiny office coloring on the printer paper that came in one big ream folded accordion style upon itself, with those perforated edges with holes down each side, we recommend you to check this list if you need a printer.
 We spent equally as much time watching movies from the back of the theaters or even from the projection room upstairs.
 When the theater was not open we’d run up and down the empty halls acting out scenes from our favorite movies and eating more popcorn in a week then most people would eat in a lifetime.

 Over the course of his career with the theater, he had collected hundreds – if not thousands – of movie posters.
 After he lost his job, he monetize that passion and rented a store at the local mall selling those movie posters with 2 of his friends.
 And just like when he worked at the theater, I would head into the mall with him to man the shop and sell those movie posters to support our family.